uspki/policies/certificate-policy.md

 ### 5.7.3 Recovery Procedures after Key Compromise
 In the event of a CA private key compromise, the following operations shall be performed.

-- The FPKI Policy Authority shall be immediately informed, as well as any superior CAs and any entities known to be distributing the CA certificate.
+- The FPKIPA shall be immediately informed, as well as any superior CAs and any entities known to be distributing the CA certificate.
 -	The CA shall generate new keys.
 - The superior CA shall be revoke the subordinate CA certificate within seven (7) days.
 - All subscriber certificates shall be revoked within twenty-four (24) hours.